DJI, already the world’s largest consumer drone maker, is bound to shake up the fast-growing FPV racing segment with a new FPV system.

 DJI already has some impressive and competitively priced drones in the market.
 A dedicated FPV system improves on an already robust ecosystem.

 At 28ms, its latency rate is one of, if not the lowest in the industry.
-This is a very important aspect of FPV systems because it makes the difference between smooth flying and unwanted drone crashes.
+This is an essential aspect of FPV systems because it makes the difference between smooth flying and unwanted drone crashes.